rmit-teamPi/projectpi_documentation/Portfolio/ProgramDesign.rst

 .. note::

-    As jobs in the special queue require the entire cluster, these jobs need special permission from the Punnet of Berries administrator before running.
+    As jobs in the special queue require use of the entire cluster, they need special permission from the Punnet of Berries administrator before running.

 .. image:: images/Priority.jpg
     :scale: 70%